ExplorerOS/ExplorerOS/README.md

 License
 -------

-Please consult the attached LICENSE file for details.
-All rights not explicitly granted by the Apache 2.0 license are reserved by the Original Author.
+Licensed under the Apache License, Version 2.0.
+All rights which are not explicitly granted by the Apache License Version 2.0 are reserved by the Original Author.

-It is the opinion of the Original Author that this code conforms to the terms of jQuery Open Specifications Promise.
-Given the vagaries of the promise, the Original Author makes no legal claim that in fact end users are protected from future actions.
-It is highly recommended that, for commercial uses, you consult a lawyer before proceeding.